victoriayue/Chart_Web_Crawler/Game_Chart_Crawl/README.md

 * Output should be in two file called "Apple_Top_Game_Chart.txt" and "Google_Play_Game_Chart.txt"

 In Progress:
-* Crawl dynamic page in two Charts.
 * Get the info of pop-up window
 * Get the games of Google Play Chart over 60 rank.
 It need the dynamic page Crawling skill.
 * Auto-refresh
+* The executable may not work.